PennLINC/transdiagnostic_executive_function/preprocessing/README.md

 + freesurfer-post to get Euler numbers added as a covariate for T1 QC

 Note that MEGRE sequences for QSM were **not** preprocessed; we did not run any BIDS Apps on them through BABS.

+Once BABS projects were finished running, we unzipped the output derivative files with `unzip_derivative_files.sh` to be able to upload them onto OpenNeuro.